Flying-Toast/swift-sucks/README.md

 ```
 main.d(3): Warning: statement is not reachable
 ```
-Now **that** is a legitimate warning.
-We made a legitimate oopsie, and the D compiler gave us a kind notification about it.
+Now **that** is a legitimate warning - We made a legitimate oopsie, and the D compiler gave us a kind notification about it.

 C'mon Swift - is it really that hard to only give useful warnings?